rfnunes/travellerapi/README.md

 # API Operations

-## POST: Create travellerDto
+## POST: Create traveller
-## GET: Get travellerDto: search by email or mobile or documentDto
+## GET: Get traveller: search by email or mobile or documentDto
-## PUT: Update travellerDto
+## PUT: Update traveller

+Allow update traveller info.
+As email, mobile and document are unique and identify the traveller only other traveller's fields can be updated

-## PUT: Deactivate travellerDto
+## PUT: Deactivate traveller

 # Deployment